todestoast/radio/README.md

 # requirements
 - mplayer
 - sqlite3 (you can use the installer.sh script attached.
-It will compile the cli version of sqlite3 to ~/.radio)
+It will compile the cli version of sqlite3 to ~/.radio.
+Please mind: gcc needed!)